nicode-io/The_Starting_Point/README.md

     > Allows you to connect to your server's files and projects remotely

     *   #####   SSH Server
-        *   Make sure you have an SSH server running on your VPS, if you follow this guide you should have OpenSSH up to date doing the job
+        *   Make sure you have an SSH server running on your (virtual) private server, if you follow this guide you should have OpenSSH up to date doing the job

     *   #####   VSCODE
         *   Install [VSCode](https://code.visualstudio.com/) or [VSCode Insiders](https://code.visualstudio.com/insiders/) on your local computer.